isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/exchange-online-protection-service-description/administration-and-management-eop.md

 ## <a name="remote-windows-powershell-access"></a>Acceso a Windows PowerShell remoto

- Los administradores pueden usar Windows PowerShell remoto para realizar tareas de administración desde la línea de comandos.
-Para obtener más información sobre cómo usar Windows PowerShell, incluida información sobre cómo crear una sesión de Shell remoto y documentación sobre cada cmdlet, vea [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=282266).
+ Administrators can use Remote Windows PowerShell to perform management tasks from the command line.
+For more information about how to use Windows PowerShell, including information about creating a remote Shell session and documentation about each cmdlet, see [Exchange Online PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=282266).

 ## <a name="feature-availability"></a>Disponibilidad de características